Ukrain: Evidence

 In 2005, Edzard Ernst led a review into evidence of the effectiveness of Ukrain.
 Although the review found evidence suggesting the drug was effective, it also concluded that "numerous caveats prevent a positive conclusion".
 Commenting on the review some years later, Ernst wrote on his blog that the results they were examining had seemed "too good to be true" – and on investigation the trials were very small in size, often seemed to include Novytskyi himself, and had significant methodological flaws.
 However, despite the cautious conclusion given, "this article became much cited. ...
 [Novytskyi] must have been delighted".

-The Memorial Sloan-Kettering Cancer Center say that clinical trials have yet to prove safety and effectiveness of Ukrain.
+The Memorial Sloan-Kettering Cancer Center says that clinical trials have yet to prove safety and effectiveness of Ukrain.
 The American Cancer Society stated that, as of 2013, "available scientific evidence does not support claims that celandine is effective in treating cancer in humans".
 It may however be responsible for some adverse side-effects including hepatitis and allergic skin reactions.